 The above are amongst the most popular types of garden.
-But what if you do not want a garden that is like anyone else’s?
+But what if you do not want one that is like anyone else’s?
 One of the great things about a garden is that you can use it to really reflect your own personality and tastes.
 The plants you choose are the most important thing.
-But garden edging will also help to get your personality across.
-Here are some more quirky and unusual garden edging ideas that could help your garden stand out from the crowd:
+But edging will also help to get your personality across.
+Here are some more quirky and unusual designs that could help yours stand out from the crowd:

 Glass Bottle Edging

-Upcycling glass bottles for your garden edging can create some marvellous effects.
+Upcycling glass bottles can create some marvellous effects.
 Simply stand beer or wine bottles of whatever colour with their necks in the soil along the edges between the different elements of your garden.
 (With lids on to stop slugs and bugs from making their way up inside.)
 You could even place LED lights in the bottles to create illuminated light effects.